shitfuckery/usb_stick/README.md

 The command is likely to output an additional warning that our GPG key is not signed by a key you trust, this is expected and does not effect the confirmation that our GPG key was used to sign the sha256sum file.
 As an aside, if you are interested to learn more about how the "web of trust works" this is a good resource [https://en.wikipedia.org/wiki/Web_of_trust](https://en.wikipedia.org/wiki/Web_of_trust).

 If the command did not output similar text saying that the signature is good there is a problem with the signature or sha256sum file and you should _NOT_ use the disk image.
-Please create an issue on github.com or contact us at code@shitfuckery.ca and include "Disk image validation problem" in the email subject and include the text that was output by the above command in the body of your email and attach your .sha256sum and .sig files.
+Please create an issue on github.com or contact us at code(at)shitfuckery.ca and include "Disk image validation problem" in the email subject and include the text that was output by the above command in the body of your email and attach your .sha256sum and .sig files.

 #### Write the Disk Image to a USB Stick